TV Pop Diaries

 public and seemed to co-

-Each series lasted no more than six shows, but has proved to be the most successful British music TV series since Top Of The Pops.
-Featuring the world’s most bored looking audience it's hardly influential.
-It's become the Last Of The Summer Wine of pop telly.
+Each series lasted no more than six to ten shows, but has proved to be the most successful British music TV series since Top Of The Pops.
+Featuring the world’s most bored looking audience it's hardly influential, becoming the Last Of The Summer Wine of pop telly.

 Virtually everyone of any worth, with the usual exception of Bob Dylan, has appeared on the show.
-Holland leads each show (and he's never missed one of them) with distinct authority like an orchestral conductor.
+Holland leads each show (and to be fair he's never missed one of them) with distinct authority like an orchestral conductor.

 The annual Hootenanny show has become the one show that pubs up and down the country show every New Year's Eve, although this has since been challenged by BBC1’s concert from London’s Westminster Hall which is actually broadcast live and not recorded two weeks’ earlier like the Hootenanny.